 Your story is a massively important part of your crowdfunding campaign.
 As purpose-driven ventures take over the market, motives for investment are slowly shifting from profit to passion.
 In order to successfully woo funders, you must appeal to an individual’s need to be part of something greater than themselves.

 Emotional appeals are an essential part to developing a narrative that will net funding.
 When deciding how to tell your story, don’t stick strictly with facts and numbers.
-Infuse your story with your personality and your purpose, as it humanizes you and plays up your origin story.
+Infuse your story with your personality and your purpose, like this blog posted in ASU Online, as it humanizes you and plays up your origin story.
 Make it obvious what your motives are and what your plan is moving forward.